Are you at risk of atrial fibrillation?

 Atrial fibrillation - Be pulse aware

-Atrial fibrillation (AF) is a condition involving an irregular heart rhythm, known as an arrhythmia.
+Atrial fibrillation (Afib or AF) is a condition involving an irregular heart rhythm, known as an arrhythmia.
 It is the most common type of arrhythmia, affecting approximately 350,000 Canadians.
-Generally, the risk of developing AF increases with age and with other risk factors such as diabetes, high blood pressure, and underlying heart disease.
+Generally, the risk of developing atrial fibrillation increases with age and with other risk factors such as diabetes, high blood pressure, and underlying heart disease.
 One of the main complications of atrial fibrillation is stroke.
-Individuals with atrial fibrillation have a risk of stroke that is 3 to 5 times greater than those without AF.
+Individuals with atrial fibrillation have a risk of stroke that is 3 to 5 times greater than those without atrial fibrillation.

 Some people with atrial fibrillation may feel perfectly fine.
 They may not even know they have the condition until they have a routine test called an electrocardiogram (described below).
 Others with atrial fibrillation may experience various symptoms including: